Liao civilization: People

 The most ancient populations of the West Liao River valley exhibited a high frequency of Haplogroup N-M231.
 A study by Yinqiu Cui et al. from 2013 found that 63% of the combined samples from various Hongshan archeological sites belonged to the subclade N1 (xN1a, N1c) of the paternal haplogroup N-M231 and calculated N to have been the predominant haplogroup in the region in the Neolithic period at 89%, its share gradually declining over time.
-Today, this haplogroup is most common in Finland, the Baltic states, and among northern Siberian ethnicities, such as the Yakuts.
+Today, this haplogroup is most common in among northern Siberian ethnicities, such as the Nganasan and Yakuts, as well as among southern Siberian ethnicities, such as the Buryats, Siberian Tatars, Khakas, and Tsaatan.
 Individuals at the Liao civilization were assigned into five different Y sub-haplogroups using diagnostic single nucleotide polymorphisms, namely N1 (xN1a, N1c), N1c, C/C3e, O3a (O3a3) and O3a3c.
 Ancient samples of the Jinggouzi site situated to the northwest of the Liao civilization were assigned to Haplogroup C-M217.
 Northern nomads from Jinggouzi might have entered the West Liao River valley, but these Jinggouzi people (closely related to Xianbei and Oroqen) were culturally and genetically distinct from the original people of the West Liao River valley, who carried the characteristic Haplogroup N-M231 lineage.
 The Haplogroup O-M122 that was observed among Liao individuals is believed to have spread to the Liao civilization from the Yellow River civilization in the southwest.
 This lineage is most commonly associated with speakers of Sino-Tibetan languages (such as the Han Chinese).
 However, its frequency only began to rise in the Bronze Age, and the ancient Liao River population was different from the Yellow River population.
 This means the Liao civilization was occupied by a diverse sequence of human cultures that were originally distinct from both the farming populations of the Yellow River and the nomads of the Eurasian steppe.
 According to a 2024 study, the increase in haplogroups O2a2-M117 and N1a1-TAT during the Bronze Age is associated with migrations by Yellow River farmers and Eastern Eurasian steppe nomads into the West Liao River valley.
+Elevated Southern East Asian-related ancestry is also detected in West Liao River populations.